ctkelley/SIAMFANLEquations.jl/README.md

 -  Elliptic PDE test problem: New PDE example for Chapter 2

-    - Chapter 2: PDE example with __nsoli.jl__ is done.
+    - Chapter 2: Convection-Diffusion example with __nsol.jl__ is done.
 This mess is in the notebooks and in
        - src/TestProblems/Systems/EllipticPDE.jl
        - src/Examples/NsolPDE.jl
     - Chapter 3:
        -  nsoli.jl is here.
 It does Newton-GMRES without restarts for now, but it works and can duplicate the results in my older books.
           - uses __kl_gmres.jl__
-          - H-equation and PDE examples from older books work and are heading for the notebook.
+          - H-equation and PDE examples from older books work and are in the notebook.
-       -  Fast Poisson Solver preconditioner via FFT (__fish2d.jl__ and __Pfish2d.jl__) live in src/TestProblems/Systems/PDE_Tools.jl
+       -  Fast Poisson Solver preconditioner via FFT (__fish2d.jl__, __Pfish2d.jl__, __Pvec2d.jl__) lives in src/TestProblems/Systems/PDE_Tools.jl

  - GMRES Linear Solver
       - Linear solvers live in src/Solvers/LinearSolvers